Top 5 Multi-Currency Accounts (From an Industry Insider)

 It might be next to impossible without having a local address.

-If you’re a business, you’d might even have to register a local entity.
+If you’re a business, you might even have to register a local entity.

-Some of the easier solutions like the HSBC Expat bank account, require a 50,000 GBP deposit to set up.
+Some of the easier solutions to access, like the HSBC Expat bank account, still require a £50,000 deposit and all of your accounts are located in Jersey.

 You’d have to pay more expensive international payment and international receiving fees, and it becomes much less convenient for the other party (compared to a local account).